Ato123/Doral-MAO/README.md

 # Doral MAO Leaderboards
-<font size="+2">Here you can find the rankings for each student based off of their practice preformance</font>
+Here you can find the rankings for each student based off of their practice preformance

 ## Overall